Early Pregnancy & First Trimester Antenatal Course (4-13 weeks)

 There’s space later for antenatal education, birth preparation, feeding, babywearing and recovery.

-But none of that works well if these early weeks feel confusing and unsupported.
+But none of that lands properly if these early weeks feel confusing and unsupported.

 Right at the beginning.